coreinfrastructure/best-practices-badge/doc/implementation.md

   A template detective called blank_detective.rb is supplied with the project with internal documentation as to how to use it.

+  Remember, in addition to the detective you must right a test in order for it to be accepted into the repository.
+The tests are located at ./test/unit/lib/ with an example test of blank_detective included.

 ## Analysis

 We use the OWASP ZAP web application scanner to find potential